a-ulnv/gui_parser/README.md

 A program that builds GUI from an input file with a pre-defined syntax

 ## Running locally
-Ensure that all projects files are located in the same directory, and an input file is provided.
-The run the Main class.
+Ensure that all project files are located in the same directory, and an input.txt file is provided.
+Then run the Main class.

 ## Expected output
 The program should parse the keywords like "Button", "Textfield", "Panel" and etc, and arrange them as described in the input file.